IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 state
-  Final state desired for the specified workflow.
+  The desired final state for the specified workflow.

-  If *state=existed*, indicate whether a workflow with the given name does not exist, or exists with same or different definition file, variables and properties.
+  If *state=existed*, indicate whether a workflow with the given name does not exist, or exists with same or different definition file, variables, and properties.

-  If *state=started*, create a workflow if it does not exist, and start it.
+  If *state=started*, create a workflow if it does not exist, then start it.

   If *state=deleted*, delete a workflow if it exists.

   If *state=check*, check the status of a workflow.

   | **required**: True
   | **type**: str